-Risks Opportunities Operational Regular business activities, expenditures, and processes Disruption of pollinator-dependent biomass supply chain, impacting the business sourcing and procurement process.
+Risks Opportunities Operational Regular business activities, expenditures and processes Disruption of pollinator-dependent biomass supply chain, impacting the business sourcing and procurement process.
 Alternatives to wild insect pollination entail high costs and are less effective and efficient, if at all feasible.
 Assure the sustainable supply of pollinator-dependent crops.
 Provision of other ecosystem services and associated benefits (for instance, by linking water and carbon management with pollinator-friendly actions).
-Legal and regulatory Laws, public policies, and regulations that affect business performance New pollinator strategies7, including legislative elements Increased compliance costs (for example, due to future ban on the use of certain pesticides).
-Reduce compliance costs and/or other costs by: • anticipating negative impacts, for example, the use of pesticides; • being proactive on compensation measures; • embedding pollinator risk identification within the supply chain management and certification schemes (for instance, ISO14001).
+Legal and regulatory Laws, public policies, and regulations that affect business performance New pollinator strategies7, including legislative elements Increased compliance costs Reduce compliance costs and/or other costs by: being proactive on compensation measures; anticipating negative impacts; embedding pollinator risk identification within the supply chain management and certification schemes (for instance, ISO14001).
 Financing Costs of and access to capital including debt and equity Increased financing costs (higher interest rates or harsher conditions), due to increased interest of the finance sector in how businesses in which they invest are dependent on ecosystems services such as pollination.
 Gain or maintain investor interest and confidence, which can improve access to finance and/or reduce financing costs.
 New "green funds" may become available.
-New environmental markets might emerge (for instance, carbon offsets, habitat credits etc.).
+New environmental markets might emerge (for example, carbon offsets, habitat credits etc.).
 Reputational and marketing Company trust and relationships with direct business stakeholders Changing customer values or preferences may lead to reduced market share.
-Public campaigns, for example, negative publicity on companies developing or using pesticides.
+For example: organic farming responds to a specific consumer demand for sustainable food products, promoting more sustainable farming practices and contributing to the protection of the environment and improved animal welfare.
+Consumers have become more environmentally aware and organic sales are increasing significantly8.
+Public campaigns, for example, negative publicity on companies selling pesticides or plants containing high pesticide residue levels.
 Increased staff turnover which in turn leads to higher recruitment and retention costs.
 Reduced loyalty of key suppliers or business service providers.
 Maintain a good relationship with direct business stakeholders, such as customers, suppliers and employees.
 Improve physical and mental wellbeing of employees.
 Improve ability to attract and retain employees.
-Emerging environmental markets and products may offer new revenue streams (e.g. carbon offsets, habitat banking etc.).
-Growing demand for credibly certified products (for example, eco-labels, pollinator-friendly production labels, etc.), which a bee-friendly production process could qualify for.
+Emerging environmental markets and products may offer new revenue streams (for example, carbon offsets, habitat banking etc.).
+Growing demand for credibly certified products (for example, eco-labels, pollinator-friendly production labels, etc.).
 Differentiating the business to key customers who demand strong sustainability commitments in an increasingly competitive market.
-Societal Relationships with the wider society Local communities may hold the agri-food and beverage sector responsible for the decline of wild pollinators and the loss of benefits they provide to the society.
-Local communities may benefit from other improved ecosystem services that come along with the implementation of pollinator-friendly measures, e.g. through improved recreational access to green areas, cleaner air and improved regulation of water flows.
+Societal Relationships with the wider society Local communities may hold the agri-food and beverage sector responsible for the decline of wild pollinators and the loss of benefits they provide to the society, which entails risks for the retail sector as well.
+Local communities may benefit from other improved ecosystem services that come along with the implementation of pollinator-friendly measures, for example, through improved recreational access to green areas, cleaner air and improved regulation of water flows.